-The Group's risk management is based on defined appetites, policies and risk instructions adopted by the Board of Directors.
-Specific risk instructions that reflect the overall instructions of the Board of Directors have been prepared for the individual business units.
+The Group's risk management is based on an Enterprise Risk Management approach, and an overall Group risk appetite, policies and risk instructions for main risk types are adopted by the Board of Directors.
 On the basis of these instructions, business procedures and control procedures are established for the individual business units.